admir-selimovic/probability-theory/statistics.md

 It cannot be expected that an estimated parameter equals the resulting parameter exactly.
 Therefore, one can determine an interval about the point estimator in which one can be confident that the parameter lies.
 <br><br>

-An interval estimate *(confidence interval) of a population parameter is a range of values predicted to contain the parameter.
-Confidence is the ascribed probability (1-$\alpha$) that the confidence interval actually does contain the population parameter.*
+An interval estimate (confidence interval) of a population parameter is a range of values predicted to contain the parameter.
+Confidence is the ascribed probability, $(1- \alpha)$, that the confidence interval actually does contain the population parameter.

 ##### Interval Estimators of the Mean of a Normal Population with known Population Variance